gardener/gardener/docs/development/process.md

 Please refer to the [Gardener contributor guide](https://github.com/gardener/documentation/blob/master/CONTRIBUTING.md).
 Besides a lot of a general information, it also provides a checklist for newly created pull requests that may help you to prepare your changes for an efficient review process.
+If you are contributing a fix or major improvement, please take care to open cherry-pick PRs to all affected and still supported versions once the change is approved and merged in the `master` branch.

 :warning: Please ensure that your modifications pass the verification checks (linting, formatting, static code checks, tests, etc.) by executing